ambro1987/Events-as-Posts/readme.txt

 == Description ==

-**Events as Posts** is a simple plugin that allows you to post events as if they were normal posts, but with added fields like date and location.
+**Events as Posts** is a simple plugin that allows you to post events as if they were normal posts, but with added fields like date, time and location.

 It also allows you to display **lists of events** everywhere on your site using a shortcode.
 You can choose if you want to display future, past or all the events, and also the number of events and of which category.